 The Stock Option Plan may be amended or discontinued by the Board at any time, subject to applicable regulatory and Shareholder approvals, provided that no such amendment may materially and adversely affect any Option previously granted under the Stock Option Plan without the consent of the optionee, except to the extent required by law.
-The Stock Option Plan permits the Board to make the following amendments without obtaining Shareholder approval: (i) amendments to the Stock Option Plan to rectify typographical errors and/or to include clarifying provisions for greater certainty; (ii) amendments to the vesting provisions of a security or the Stock Option Plan; (iii) amendments to the termination provisions of a security or the Stock Option Plan; (iii) amendments to the termination provisions of a security or the Stock Option Plan; (ii) any Option; and (v) the inclusion of cashless exercise provisions in the Stock Option Plan or in any option granted thereunder, which provide for a full deduction of the number of underlying securities from the Stock Option Plan; (ii) any increase in the maximum number of Common Shares that may be granted under the Stock Option Plan; or (iii) any change in the manner of determining the minimum Option price, in addition to such other matters that are not specifically provided for above (i.e. that only require Board approval) or which require Shareholder approval under the rules and policies of any stock exchange upon which the Common Shares may trade from time to time.
+The Stock Option Plan permits the Board to make the following amendments without obtaining Shareholder approval: (i) amendments to the Stock Option Plan to rectify typographical errors and/or to include clarifying provisions for greater certainty; (ii) amendments to the vesting provisions of a security or the Stock Option Plan; (iii) amendments to the termination provisions of a security or the Stock Option Plan which does not entail an extension beyond the original expiry date thereof; (iv) increases to the exercise price of any Option; and (v) the inclusion of cashless exercise provisions in the Stock Option Plan or in any option granted thereunder, which provide for a full deduction of the number of underlying securities from the Stock Option Plan reserve.
+Shareholder approval will be required in the case of: (i) any amendment to the amendment provisions of the Stock Option Plan, (ii) any increase in the maximum number of Common Shares that may be granted under the Stock Option Plan; or (iii) any change in the manner of determining the minimum Option price, in addition to such other matters that are not specifically provided for above (i.e. that only require Board approval) or which require Shareholder approval under the rules and policies of any stock exchange upon which the Common Shares may trade from time to time.